PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-06-Conservation-of-arguments.md

 Yes.
 Applied to evolution, the conservation of information argument is the Active Information argument of Dembski and Marks, which has been discussed [here](https://www.evoinfo.org/papers/2009_ConservationOfInformationInSearch.pdf) and [here](https://bio-complexity.org/ojs/index.php/main/article/download/BIO-C.2013.4/BIO-C.2013.4).
-It basicaly says that if natural selection can find genotypes of better fitness by climbing uphill on a fitness surface, that this _is_ an increase of information in the genome.
+It basically says that if natural selection can find genotypes of better fitness by climbing uphill on a fitness surface, that this _is_ an increase of information in the genome.
 But, they argued, it is not creating new information,